Britney Spears Live from Las Vegas

 Britney Spears Live from Las Vegas is the fourth video album by American recording artist Britney Spears.
 It was released on January 22, 2002 through Jive Records.
-Recorded during Spears' concert during the Dream Within a Dream Tour (2001–02) at the MGM Grand Garden Arena in Las Vegas, originally broadcast on HBO, Spears performed sixteen songs inbetween dance routines and costume changes.
+Recorded during Spears' concert during the Dream Within a Dream Tour (2001–02) at the MGM Grand Garden Arena in Las Vegas, originally broadcast on HBO, Spears performed sixteen songs in between dance routines and costume changes.

 Synopsis

 On November 17 and 18, 2001, Spears brought her Dream Within a Dream Tour to the MGM Grand Garden Arena in Las Vegas, Nevada.
 The 18th performance was broadcast live on HBO, and later released on DVD, entitled Britney Spears Live from Las Vegas, on January 22, 2002, containing footage from both concerts.
-During the concert, Spears is seen doing from bungee jumping to playing a jewellery box ballerina, from running through a row of fire trees to "singing in the rain".
+During the concert, Spears is seen doing everything from bungee jumping to playing a jewellery box ballerina, from running through a row of fire trees to "singing in the rain".
 She is also seen posing as a Janis Joplin wannabe in a comedy take-off of a "Making the Band" documentary.

 Britney Spears Live from Las Vegas showcases 16 of Spears's biggest hits from her three multi-platinum albums, ...Baby One More Time (1999), Oops!...
 I Did It Again (2000) and her then latest release, Britney (2001).
 The concert is full of effects and costume changes.

 Critical reception

 Britney Spears Live from Las Vegas received positive reviews from music critics.
-Jeremy Conrad from IGN Music praised the audio and video quality, and gave the film grade of six out of ten, stating it's "only scoring above average".
+Jeremy Conrad from IGN Music praised the audio and video quality, and gave the film grade of six out of ten, stating it is "only scoring above average".